 The Community has adopted a 401(k) retirement plan (the "Plan") for the benefit of those employees who satisfy the Plan's eligibility requirements.
 The Plan also allows for a discretionary contribution.
-For the year ended April 30, 2015, the Community made a discretionary contribution to the Plan in the amount of \$16,650.
-For the year ended April 30, 2016, the Community made no discretionary contribution to the Plan.
+For the years ended April 30, 2017 and 2016, the Community made no discretionary contributions to the Plan.
 Employees become eligible on January 1 following their hire date and become vested in the Plan at 20% per year, with full vesting after six years of eligibility.
 Any forfeitures act to reduce the employer's contributions.